ZhangDengwei/LAB_BGCs/README.md

-This repository of codes can reproduce the results of our study: [A systematic investigation of lactic acid bacteria-derived biosynthetic gene clusters reveals diverse antagonistic bacteriocins in the human microbiome](https://www.biorxiv.org/content/10.1101/2022.07.03.498435v1)
+This repository of codes can reproduce the results of our study: [A systematically biosynthetic investigation of lactic acid bacteria reveals diverse antagonistic bacteriocins that potentially shape the human microbiome](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-023-01540-y).

+Reference:
+Zhang, D., Zhang, J., Kalimuthu, S. et al. A systematically biosynthetic investigation of lactic acid bacteria reveals diverse antagonistic bacteriocins that potentially shape the human microbiome.
+Microbiome 11, 91 (2023). https://doi.org/10.1186/s40168-023-01540-y